|Nutritional Guidelines (per serving)|

 Make the Pastry Dough

 Rub the shortening into the flour using your fingers until there are small pieces of shortening completely covered with flour.

 Cut the dough into 2 large pieces, wrap in plastic, and refrigerate for 30 minutes before using it.

 Make the Filling

 To make the filling, add the ground beef to a large bowl.
-Sprinkle in the allspice and black pepper.
+Sprinkle on the allspice and black pepper.
 Mix together and set aside.

 Heat the oil in a skillet over medium heat until hot.
 Add the onion and sauté until translucent.

 Add the hot pepper (if using), garlic, and thyme, and continue to sauté for another minute.
 Add a 1/4 teaspoon of salt.

 Add the seasoned ground beef and stir to mix, breaking up any clumps, and let cook until the meat is no longer pink.

 Add the ketchup and more salt to taste.
 Pour in the water and stir.

 Bring the mixture to a boil, then reduce heat and let simmer until most of the liquid has evaporated and whatever is remaining has reduced to a thick sauce.

 Fold in the green onions.
 Remove from the heat and let cool completely.

 Assemble the Patties

 Beat the egg and 1 tablespoon water together to make an egg wash.
 Set aside.

 Flour the work surface and rolling pin.
-Take one of the large pieces and roll it out into a very large circle.
+Unwrap one of the pieces of dough and roll it out into a very large circle.

 Place about 3 heaping tablespoons of the filling onto 1/2 of each circle.
-Dip a finger into the water and moisten the edges of the pastry.
+Dip a finger into the 1/4 cup water and moisten the edges of the pastry.

 Fold over the other half and press to seal.
 Take a fork and crimp the edges.
 Cut off any extra to make it look neat and uniform.

-Place on a parchment-lined baking sheet and continue to work until you have rolled all the dough and filled the patties.
+Place on a parchment-lined baking sheet and continue to work (and reroll out the pastry) until you have rolled all the dough and filled the patties.
 Place in the fridge until ready to bake.

-Just before adding the pans with the patties to the oven, brush the patties with egg wash.
+Just before adding the pans with the patties to the oven, brush the assembled patties with egg wash.

 Bake patties for 30 minutes or until golden brown, then cool on wire racks.